Rupert is a very experienced senior junior who has been defending exclusively for the last 14 years.

 Rupert is an extremely thorough advocate who prepares his cases meticulously.
 He can be robust or sensitive when dealing with witnesses at trial depending upon what the situation demands.
 He has a wealth of experience of defending in complex trials, multi-handed or otherwise.
 He is willing to raise any arguable point of law and enjoys exploring interesting legal issues.
 He gives his clients practical and comprehensible advice in conference and does not attempt to avoid difficult clients or apparently hopeless cases.
 If circumstances warrant a guilty plea, Rupert has managed to secure non-custodial disposals in a number of very challenging cases where the custody threshold has often been comprehensively crossed.

-Rupert is a qualified pupil supervisor and the joint head of the chambers pupillage committee.
+Rupert is a qualified pupil supervisor and was the joint head of the chambers pupillage committee for 7 years.
+He acts as mentor with the Inner Temple mentoring scheme.

 ‘Rupert is simply fantastic.
 He is incredibly personable and gets on well with clients.
 He is fiercely intelligent and leaves no stone unturned in advancing a defence.
 He is also first class in court; articulate and charismatic in his delivery.’
 (Legal 500, 2023)